ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 - Handles the above original TinyMCE HTML perfectly (as well as variations like no `<p></p>` and replacing `<p></p>` with `<br />`) -> it's markdown-it that's the problem apparently

+## New (2022/01/04)

+- Markdown editor toolbar doesn't match title bar color in PWA mode -> fixed but now flashes with Ctrl+R due to JS switch.
+- MD Editor: Seems to remove comments (e.g., `<!-- ... -->`).
+Not sure what part is causing it (TinyMCE or markdown<->HTML conversion engines).

+- Code Mirror fix top and bottom markdown editor
+^ Update: I might have done this
+- Code Mirror fix padding splitscreen
+- Unbold not working TinyMCE
+- Scrolling and mouse broken WYSIWYG split screen